eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

-For applications of machine learning, or ML, in the following fields, see the *Markdown* document for [](bio-biochem-biotech-pharma.md)
+For applications of machine learning, or ML, in the following fields, see the *Markdown* document for [Skill Set for the Biotechnology & Pharmaceutical Industry](bio-biochem-biotech-pharma.md)
 + bioinformatics
 + bio design automation, BDA
 + bio manufacturing automation